lusingander/serie/docs/src/features/user-command.md

   - The hashes of all parents of the selected commit, separated by a space.
   - example: `c103d9744df8ebf100773a11345f011152ec5581 a1b2c3d4e5f67890123456789abcdef0123456789`
 - `{{refs}}`
-  - The names of all refs (branches, tags, stashes) pointing to the selected commit, separated by a space.
+  - The names of all refs (branches, remote branches, tags) pointing to the selected commit, separated by a space.
   - example: `master v1.0.0`
 - `{{branches}}`
   - The names of all branches pointing to the selected commit, separated by a space.